krishnan-Rama/transFlow/README.md

 4. Run the pipeline by executing the command `./deploy.sh`

-6. The prompt will ask you to type the preferred/available HPC partition name to submit the job; simply type the name.
+6. The prompt will ask you to enter your preferred HPC partition name to submit the job and the species identifier (e.g. Hsap for _Homo sapiens_), simply type the name and return.

 ### Workflow Diagram
 ![workflow](https://github.com/krishnan-Rama/transpipeline_containerised/assets/104147619/892ae381-69b3-45e8-a485-ccd50cf1794a)